streamr-dev/core-frontend/app/src/docs/docsEditingGuide.md

 ```

 ### In page navigation
 The navigation that powers the sidebar, mobile and page turner controls is found in `/src/docs/components/DocsLayout/Navigation/`.
-The `ScrollableAnchor` library is used with the navigation to navigate to and highlight each section on scroll.
-Each sub navigation section should be wrapped with a ScrollableAnchor,
+The `ScrollableAnchor` library is used with this to navigate to, and highlight each section on scroll.
+Each sub navigation section should be wrapped with a ScrollableAnchor.
+In general, surrounding html/jsx elements with a empty lines helps the MDX parser switch from MD to JSX.

 E.G.

 ```
 <ScrollableAnchor id="publish-to-a-stream"><div>

 ... content ...

 </div></ScrollableAnchor>
 ```